 The failure of the invasion of Soviet Russia, ended up costing Germany and its Fuhrer not just the war, but their "1,000 year reich" and even Germany itself.

 Throughout the war in the eastern front, Hitler continuously ignored the advice of his top generals and instead thought that he - a corporal who served in WW1 as a regimental runner who spent nearly half his time at the regimental headquarters well behind the front lines - knew better than all of the battle hardened and experienced German generals put together.

 Tens of thousnads of German prisoners of war, captured during Operation Bagration, were made to walk along the streets of Moscow in 1944

-In conclusion, if Hitler wasn't a complete amateur and an idiot and had properly equipped his soldiers and armies with proper winter gear, and that meant not just clothing for troops but also proper all-terrain and all-condition equipment and gear for vehicles/machinery/tanks/artillery/aircraft/ like any sane commander would have done in his place, then the Wehrmacht would probably have been able to press its attack, seize Moscow, conquer Russia and win the war in Europe.
+In conclusion, if Hitler wasn't a complete amateur and had properly equipped his soldiers and armies with proper winter gear, and that meant not just clothing for troops but also proper all-terrain and all-condition equipment and gear for vehicles/machinery/tanks/artillery/aircraft/ like any sane commander would have done in his place, then the Wehrmacht would probably have been able to press its attack, seize Moscow, conquer Russia and win the war in Europe.